-It is estimated that the District's service area population was 3,445 in 2020.

-The District estimates its service area population using Census Block population counts from decadal Census data.
-The decadal Census estimates are converted to average population per single- and multi-family service, which are applied to service counts for years between the decadal Censuses.
-This method is similar to the approach used by the California Department of Water Resources (DWR) Population Tool and population estimates generated by the two methods have been shown to differ by less than a percent in most cases.
-8
+The District's service area population was 143,227 in 2020.
+The District estimates its service area population using census block population counts from decadal census data.
+The census estimates are converted to average population per single- and multi-family service, which are applied to service counts for years between the decadal censuses.
+This method is similar to the way in which the California Department of Water Resources (DWR) Population Tool estimates service area population.
+The two methods generate nearly identical population estimates in most cases.